Leonard, Clippers rally to beat Pelicans 133-130

+NEW ORLEANS (AP) — As disappointed as Clippers coach Doc Rivers was to see his team give up 80 first-half points, he now has evidence that his team can do that and still find a way to win — on the road.

-NEW ORLEANS (AP) — Kawhi Leonard scored 39 points and the Los Angeles Clippers rallied to beat the New Orleans Pelicans 133-130 on Saturday.
+Kawhi Leonard scored 39 points and the Clippers rallied to beat the recently resurgent New Orleans Pelicans 133-130 on Saturday.

+“Clearly, the defense didn’t wake up for either team,” Rivers said.
+“It was one of those games where, at halftime, I said, ‘Guys, first team that plays any defense will win this game.’

+“We played defense in the fourth,” Rivers continued.
+“That’s why we won.”

 Lou Williams scored 14 of his 32 points during a dominant fourth quarter for Los Angeles, which outscored the Pelicans 31-20 in the final 12 minutes.